max-pedersen/Brainalytics/README.md

 **Our approach:**

 The mobile application created enables student to test their knowledge of on Business Intelligence.
-The structure of the content & quiz are based loosely on the course structure of INFS3603.
-Our core ethos for brainalytics was a one stop shop to learn, test and compete on Business Intelligence.
+The structure of the content & quiz are based initially on the course structure of INFS3603.
+Our core ethos for Brainalytics was a one stop shop to learn, test and compete on Business Analytics.
 We have achieved this through dedicated content sections in our app, having a live news feed about the latest in business intelligence, having a fully functional quiz function with instant feedback and a leaderboard so you can compete against your friends.

 **Compatibility:**